dandrews/nefarious-linkedin/README.md

 ### How does LinkedIn detect extensions?

-There are currently two common ways to detect a browser extension.
-The first of which is by scanning public resources available in the extension, the other is by analyzing the web page for extension-specific behavior.
+There are two common ways to detect the usage of a browser extension.
+The first method is by scanning public resources available in the extension, the other is by analyzing the target web page for abnormal behavior.

-LinkedIn is currently using _both_ of these methods.
+LinkedIn is currently using _**both**_ of these methods.

 ###### Public Resources

+Public resource detection is by far the simplest method to detect the usage of an extension.
+It is also the easiest to detect as an end user.
+In fact, it is what turned me on to LinkedIn's nefarious activities to begin with.

-If you ever browse LinkedIn with your developer console open you may have noticed a slew of web request errors.
-If you give them a closer look you can see something rather suspicious.
-The web requests LinkedIn makes are not over the web, rather, they are making requests to your local browser extensions!
+If you browser LinkedIn with your developer console open you may occasionally notice a series of network request errors.
+If you look at the requests you will notice they are not external requests, rather they are requests to local files.

-Here's a screenshot that shows just that:
+These local files begin with `chrome-extension://` which indicates the web page is making requests to files located in your browser itself.

+I have attached a little animated gif showing what these requests look like on LinkedIn.

 ![LinkedIn Spying](./images/spying.gif "LinkedIn Spying")

-They are making a bunch of requests to local extensions (`chrome-extension://`) URLs.
-If you had any of the extensions installed and the resource is publicly available the web request wouldn't fail (and LinkedIn would know you are using the extension).
+In this case, the presence of an error message indicates the resource was not available and therefore the extension they were looking for is not installed on your browser.
+If the request succeeded LinkedIn would then know you do have the extension installed.

 ###### Behavioral Patterns

-The second way to detect an extension is by looking at the web page and try to identify changes to the web page caused by well known extensions.
-This can be error prone and can be forged by other extensions.
-It appears LinkedIn uses this method as well.
+The second method to detect the usage of an extension is by examining the web page itself and identifying any side effects of an extension.
+LinkedIn is actively using CSS selectors to locate identifying elements on the page.

-LinkedIn stores (and tries to obfuscate) a file on your system that contains which patterns to search for a given extension.
+For instance, they may look for an ID or class used by the extension, etc.

+LinkedIn uses your browser's local storage to store a JSON file that contains a list of extensions to detect.
+Each extension contains one or more public resources to look for as well as one or more CSS selectors to use to try an detect the extension.

+LinkedIn tries to obfuscate the JSON document but doesn't do a very good job.

 The file itself is located in the local storage of your browser under the key `C_C_M`.
 If you look at the contents of the key, you'll see gibberish.
 The contents are base64 encoded.

 Once decoded the contents are further obfuscated.
-It's clearly a JSON document but the characters are all encoded in a way which makes reading it as a human difficult.
-If you parse the JSON you can retrieve a human friendly object to examine!
+It's clearly a JSON document but the characters are all converted to their unicode byte patterns which makes reading it as a human difficult.
+If you parse the JSON you can retrieve a human friendly object to examine.

 Try it yourself, visit a LinkedIn page, open the inspector and run: